TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 We can use a synthetic example to demonstrate this more dramatically.
-In the first case we will use an example with two uncorrelated predictors, and we will see that inclusion of the second predictor greatly improves the standard error and significance of the first predictor coefficient, because inclusion of the second predictor adds unique explanatory value that decreases the deviations of the observations from the conditional mean, thereby decreasing the magnitude of the estimated error term for the model, which improves the standard error for all individual coefficients.
+In the first case we will use an example with two uncorrelated predictors, and we will see that inclusion of the second predictor greatly improves the standard error and significance of the first predictor coefficient.
+This is because inclusion of the second predictor adds unique explanatory value that improves prediction and thereby decreases the deviations of the observations from the conditional mean, resulting in a reduction in the magnitude of the estimated error term for the model, which improves the standard error for all individual coefficients.
 In the second example, we use two highly correlated predictors and show how adding the second predictor to the model actually can make the model worse:

 ```
 rm(list=ls())